GaloisInc/saw-script/heapster-saw/README.md

   "llvmptr 64"
   "exists x:bv 64.eq(llvmword(x))";
 ```
-It's first argument is the Heapster environment, the second is its name, the
+The first argument is the Heapster environment, the second is its name, the
-third is its arguments (of which there are none), the fourth is its type, and
+third is its arguments (of which there are none), the fourth is the type of
-the fifth is its definition.
+value that the permission applies to, and the fifth is its definition.

 To define permissions which can describe unbounded data structures, you can use
 the `heapster_define_recursive_perm` command.
 As an example, here is how to